Single-Copy Certification of Two-Qubit Gates without Entanglement

 The noisy CNOT operation $\N_{U}^{p}$ has a form of the incoherent mixture of a CNOT and the depolarizing channels, and thus one can implement it by mixing the results of CNOT and depolarizing operations.
 The depolarizing noise probability $p$ can be adjusted by changing the ratio between the CNOT and the depolarizing operations.

-The experimental setup of realizing a CNOT gate for photonic polarization qubits is shown in Fig.~\ref{setup}(a).
+The experimental setup of realizing a CNOT gate for photonic polarization qubits is as follows, see also Fig. \ref{setup}.
 By defining the computational basis $\{|0\rangle,|1\rangle \}$ for control $(c)$ and target $(t)$ qubits as $\{|H\rangle,|V\rangle\}$, and $\{|D\rangle,|A\rangle\}$, respectively, a photonic CNOT gate can be implemented with three partial-polarizing beam splitters (PPBS) \cite{PhysRevLett.95.210504, PhysRevLett.95.210505, PhysRevLett.95.210506, Crespi:2011aa}.
 Here, $|H\rangle$, $|V\rangle$, $|D\rangle$, and $|A\rangle$ refer horizontal, vertical, diagonal, and anti-diagonal polarization states, respectively.
 The transmissivities of PPBS1 are $T_H=1$ for horizontal polarization and $T_V=1/3$ for vertical polarization, while those of PPBS2 are $T_H=2/3$, and $T_V=0$, respectively.
 Note that the success operation of CNOT corresponds to the case when a single-photon is found at each output and the success probability is $1/9$.